Wo Weihan: Disputes

 The execution took place on the final day of the China-EU Human Rights Dialog in Beijing.
-The US, for whom Wo spied, and the EU strongly condemned the execution.
+The US and the EU strongly condemned the execution.

 “We are deeply disturbed and dismayed by reports that the Chinese government has carried out the death penalty against Wo Weihan,” Susan Stevenson, a spokeswoman at the US embassy in Beijing said.

 She said that Wo's arrest and trial had fallen short of international standards for due process.
 “Reportedly Mr Wo did not have access to legal counsel until after the prosecuting officials completed their investigation.
 His confession was coerced and the charges against him were questionable.”

 Their executions came at a time when China had been presenting itself as a reformed and more humane state, particularly on the eve of China's Olympic debut.
 The EU and US response to the executions indicate that the executions severely challenged the credibility of the SPC death penalty review reform, which aimed to reduce the number of executions in China (estimated at 7000 per year).
 Wo's two daughters, both Austrian citizens, resorted to Austria and EU to first request a fair and transparent trial for their father, and later pleaded for amnesty as the deficiencies in the prosecution of the case became clear.
 Diplomatic efforts made behind the curtains had no result for three years.
 Media coverage and an expanded advocacy campaign which included pleas by Condoleezza Rice, President Heinz Fischer of Austria and the EU Troika were also in vain.